|

 today’s rich countries used tariff protection and subsidies to develop their

-pioneer, of activist policies intended to promote its industries.
-Such
+activist policies intended to promote its industries.
+Such policies, although

 the trade policy reform of its first Prime Minister Robert Walpole in 1721